A Passover Relationship between Events in the Life and

 Affliction

-E—Three days no water then waters of Marah) also slavery 400 years
+E—Three days without water, then waters of Marah) also, slavery was for 400 years

 12—Did Jesus fast while His parents were away? probably